 Adding a Description

-- On the left hand side of the Course Roadmap, click Curriculum
+2. On the left hand side of the Course Management page, click Curriculum

-- If the lecture is already published, click the white arrow to the right to view details
+3. Navigate to the lecture you wish to edit, and click the arrow on the right to view its details

 Please note: the lecture description is only visible to potential students on the course landing page, and will not be shown to enrolled students on the course dashboard page.

-If you have created your lecture in PowerPoint, and want to turn the file in to a video with narration, you can do this without any additional software.
+If you have created a presentation in PowerPoint, and want to turn it into a video with narration, you can do this without any additional software.
 This feature is available in PowerPoint 2010 and later.